movementlabsxyz/MIP/MIP/move-bridge-architecture/README.md

 ### Bridging from L1 to L2

 Let `user1` be a user with an account on L1, and `user2` be a user with an account on L2.

+> [!NOTE]
-Assume `user1` wants to transfer `k` L1\$MOVE tokens (`asset` in the sequel) to `user2` on L2.
+> Assume `user1` wants to transfer `k` L1\$MOVE tokens, we refer to as `asset` in the sequel, to `user2` on L2.

 A successful transfer requires the following these steps:

-1. The _user1_ locks their L1\$MOVE tokens in the `AtomicBridgeInitiatorMOVE.sol` contract on L1.
+1. _user1_ locks their L1\$MOVE tokens in the `AtomicBridgeInitiatorMOVE.sol` contract on L1.
 The contract emits an event `BridgeTransferPending` to the L1 logs.
 At this point in time the transfer becomes `INITIALIZED` on L1.
 2. A _relayer_ monitors the L1 logs and when they see the `BridgeTransferPending` event, they send a transaction to the `atomic_bridge_counterparty.move` module on L2 asking the module to prepare the minting of L2\$MOVE tokens.
 The status of the bridge transfer on L2 becomes `PENDING`.
 An event `BridgeTransferLocked` is emitted to the L2 logs.

-> [!NOTE]
+> [!TIP]
 > At that point the bridge transfers details are known by the L1 and the L2.

-3. the _user2_ (or anybody with the secret) sends a transaction to the `atomic_bridge_counterparty.move` module on L2 asking to _complete the bridge transfer_.
-This mints tokens and transfers the minted tokens (step 2) to the `user2` account and if successful, an event `BridgeTransferComplete` is emitted to the L2 logs.
+3. _user2_ (or anybody with the secret) sends a transaction to the `atomic_bridge_counterparty.move` module on L2 asking to _complete the bridge transfer_.
+If the transfer has been properly initialised (step 2 above), this results in minting tokens and transfers the minted tokens to the `user2` account.
+If successful, an event `BridgeTransferComplete` is emitted to the L2 logs.
 The status of the transfer on L2 becomes `COMPLETED`.

-> [!NOTE]
+> [!TIP]
 > At that stage the L2\$MOVE tokens are in the `user2` account on L2.

-4. The relayer monitors the L2 logs and when they see the `BridgeTransferComplete` event, they send a transaction to the `AtomicBridgeInitiatorMOVE.sol` contract on L1 asking to _complete the bridge transfer_.
+4. The relayer monitors the L2 logs and when they see the `BridgeTransferComplete` event, they send a transaction to the `AtomicBridgeInitiatorMOVE.sol` contract on L1 to _complete the bridge transfer_.
 This closes the status of the transfer on L1 and the status of the transfer becomes `COMPLETED`.
 An event `BridgeTransferComplete` is emitted to the L1 logs.

-> [!WARNING]
-> As there can be crashes or delays or network partitions, the protocol should be _fault-tolerant_ to a certain extent.
-This is done by the use of `timelocks` on the L1 and L2 sides that restrict the operations above to occur within _bounded time windows_.

 5. `user1` can claim a refund on L1 after a certain time, `timelock1`, has elapsed.
 This introduces possible concurrent unwanted behaviours, and a timelock has to be set on L2, `timelock2`, to prevent the relayer from completing the transfer on L2 after the refund has been claimed on L1.